BlackJar72/KnightferretRPG/README.md

 This is unlikely to be completed for various reasons.
 Perhaps if I'd made some different choices, notably if I didn't decide to take in a puppy who would ultimately become more important to me than any game could be; hadn't taken a year off while he was young and prioritized him since, putting me a good year and half ahead at least.
+Then big games are less interesting than they use to be, even to play them.
 Perhaps I still could.
 Then, will PC gaming as we know it still exist in a few years?
 Will I still be using computers and going online, or will the leftists ban my operating system and (opensource in general) by then in thier (and big tech's) authoritarian quest for control?

 More informations on why this is being abandoned is here: